FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 By Kelly Grogan, CRUMBS founder

-The 2026 FIFA World Cup kicks off June 11 and doesn’t end until July 19.
-For six weeks, 16 host cities across North America will host 6.5 million fans in stadiums.
+The 2026 FIFA World Cup is underway and runs through July 19.
+For six weeks, 16 host cities across North America are welcoming 6.5 million fans in stadiums.
 And tens of millions more will be cheering on their teams from offices, breweries, event spaces and living rooms across the country.
 Every single one of those watch parties, corporate gatherings and fan meetups needs food.

-Some $6.4 billion in tourist spending is coming to the U.S. during those six weeks, and nearly a third of it goes straight to food and beverage.
+Some $6.4 billion in tourist spending is expected to flow into the U.S. during the tournament, with nearly a third going to food and beverage.
 That’s not abstract potential—it’s a concentrated, time-limited flood of hungry people with money to spend.
-And it’s not just a host city story.
+And it’s not just a host-city story.
 Whether you’re in Dallas or Duluth, your corporate clients are hosting watch parties, your brewery neighbors are scrambling for catering, and your community is gathering around this tournament.

 If You Are in a Host City, There’s Big-League Opportunity